r4df0x/UnofficialOS/BUILDING.md

                 qemu-user-binfmt zstd parted imagemagick docker.io
 ```

-Next, build the version of JELOS for your device.
+Next, build the version of UnofficialOS for your device.
 See the table above for dependencies.
 If you're building for the RG351V, RG351P will be built first to provide the build root dependency.
 To execute a build, run `make {device}`

 ```
 make RG351V